leenash02/COOBOT/README.md

 **NOTE**

 Please consider, this is just part of the source code including the very backbone/core functionalities of the application minus of course sensitive credentials such as Watson services' API keys.
-What is provided in this repository is in no way operable as is, but just to give you an idea of what the code looks like.
+What is provided in this repository is in no way operable as is, there are many other configuration files required to run this app on a local machine (hosted on IIS Express) which are not provided, it's just to give you an idea of what the core code looks like.

 **SCREENSHOTS**